 Respite care is a temporary form of care that can relieve hospice caregivers by providing them time to recharge.

-If your loved one is receiving hospice care and you currently seek assistance for your caregiver duties, read on to see how respite care might be the solution.
+If your loved one is receiving hospice care and you are currently overwhelmed or seeking assistance with your caregiver duties, read on to see how respite care might be the solution.

 What Is Respite Care?

-Respite care is a temporary, short-term service designed to provide primary caregivers relief from their caregiving responsibilities.
-It can be informal or formal, depending on your needs as a caregiver and the medical needs of your loved one.
+The definition of respite care is a temporary, short-term service designed to provide primary caregivers relief from their caregiving responsibilities.
+It can be for a few hours or a few days, depending on your needs as a caregiver, the type of respite care chosen and the medical needs of your loved one.

-If other caregivers are unavailable, ask friends to help.
-If you choose this option, you’ll want to take the time to provide them with a level of training to make sure they know how to provide care.
-However, if this solution seems like it would only add more work to an already overwhelmed schedule, you should consider more official forms of respite care.
+If other family caregivers are unavailable, you may be able to ask friends to help.
+If you choose this option, you’ll want to take the time to provide them with a level of teaching to make sure they know how to provide care.
+This can create work for you as a caregiver, too — which may feel like too much if you are already overwhelmed.

-Hospice agencies like Amedisys also offer trained volunteers to spend time with patients, which can help alleviate pressure on caregivers.
+An alternative may be seeking the help of volunteers familiar with hospice care.
+Hospice agencies like Amedisys offer trained volunteers to spend time with patients, which can help alleviate pressure on caregivers.

 Official Forms of Respite Care

 Respite care is one of the four levels of hospice care and can be made available as part of the Medicare hospice benefit when caregivers need a break.
-With respite care, patients are admitted to a long-term care or other inpatient facility with 24-hour nursing available for up to five days/five nights and continue to have access to all hospice services.
+With respite care, patients are admitted to a long-term care or other inpatient facility with 24-hour nursing available for up to five days/five nights.
+2 The patient continues to have access to all hospice services.

-The hospice team continues to coordinate the plan of care and helps arrange transport for the patient to and from the facility.
+The hospice team will continue to provide care and coordinate the plan of care, including arranging transport for the patient to and from the facility as needed.

-If you continue to need more assistance than what’s already provided by the hospice team and the Medicare benefit, you may need to explore an outside caregiving or personal care agency to provide in-home support or adult day programs.
+If you continue to need more assistance than what’s already provided by the hospice team and the Medicare benefit, you may need to explore an outside caregiving or personal care agency to provide support.

 If you involve an agency in your respite care plan, they will provide either in-home or out-of-home services.